 I offer confidential counselling and systemic therapy services in the Kanton of Zurich and Aargau.
-I am a UKCP (United Kingdom Council for Psychotherapy) registered systemic psychotherapist who abides by the code of ethics of UKCP and AFT (Association of Family therapy).
+I am a UKCP (United Kingdom Council for Psychotherapy) registered systemic psychotherapist in UK who abides by the code of ethics of UKCP and AFT (Association of Family therapy).
 I am also a recognized Systemic practitioner with the EFTA (European Family Therapy Association) and Systemis (Schweizerische Vereinigung für Systemische Therapie und Beratung).

 Believing that “great relationships don’t just happen, they are created”, I pay particular attention to the therapeutic relationship between myself and my clients.
 The primary and most essential element for any form of systemic therapy is the relationship between the client and the therapist.
 I commit myself in building a strong bond with my clients based on my ability to offer them an understanding, positive and patient regard as well as a genuine, empathic, trusting approach.
 I consider all these aspects as integral components of therapeutic change.